real estate dispute arbitration in Roscoe, Illinois 61073

 In late 2023, a relatively quiet corner of Roscoe, Illinois, became the stage for an intense real estate arbitration that tested the resilience of neighborly ties and the intricacies of contract law.
 The dispute centered around a modest single-family home at 1425 Cedar Lane, purchased just two years prior by Paul Miller for $320,000.

-Paul Miller and his neighbor, Linda Jensen, had lived side-by-side for years without incident.
+Paul Miller and his neighbor, the claimant, had lived side-by-side for years without incident.
 However, the tension began when Miller decided to erect a wooden privacy fence along the southern boundary of his property in early 2022.
 Jensen, who prized her garden and sunlight, claimed the fence encroached on her land by nearly two feet — a significant intrusion on her backyard, effectively cutting off natural light and access to an old oak tree she cherished.

 The disagreement escalated quickly.
 Attempts to amicably resolve the matter failed, with Miller insisting the fence was placed in accordance with the original survey provided at closing.
 Jensen countered with a more recent survey commissioned after a neighbor’s recommendation, which showed a different property line, favoring her claim.